HexMerlin/OpenSVG/README.md

 # OpenSVG Library
-OpenSVG is an open and free library for the SVG format written entirely in C# 12 and .NET 8
+OpenSVG is an open and free library for geometric transforms and vector graphics.

 ## View the OpenSVG API Documentation
 <a href="https://hexmerlin.github.io/OpenSVG/api/OpenSvg.html">API Documentation</a>